Boreas618/boreas618.github.io/papers/TreeSLS.md

   >
   > **Micro kernels**: just the runtime data of applications.

-  **Thoughts**: The File Descriptor (FD) tables, dentry-cache, and inode-cache are integrated within the kernel's address space, sharing space with all other components like schedulers, physical memory allocator, etc. However, checkpointing the kernel's entire state is expensive.
-To enable cost-effective and fine-grained checkpointing, it is essential to understand "FD tables, dentry-cache, and inode-cache and relations between those structures", which is still very cubersome.
+  **My Thoughts**: The File Descriptor (FD) tables, dentry-cache, and inode-cache are integrated within the kernel's address space, sharing space with all other components like schedulers, physical memory allocator, etc. However, checkpointing the kernel's entire state is expensive.
+To enable cost-effective and fine-grained checkpointing, it is essential to understand FD tables, dentry-cache, and inode-cache and relations between those structures, which is still very cubersome.
 In contrast, when dealing with a standalone filesystem component, checkpointing can be straightforwardly achieved by capturing its runtime data, without the need to delve into its internal structure.

 * Incremental checkpointing.
-Intact?  no need to checkpoint.
+Intact?  then no need to checkpoint.

-**Question**: I think the philosophy here is that **all resources** are **packed** neatly here.
+**My Thoughts**: I think the philosophy here is that **all resources** are **packed** neatly here.
+In other words, the micro kernel system holds great modularity.
 Therefore, the gap between different subsystems is here is clear.
 Maybe it's not because the tree structure is good.
 It's because the micro kernels architecture makes sense.

 **How each kind of object is checkpointed to the backup capability tree?**

 * Small-sized and frequently updated objects (e.g., Thread) are directly copied
-* Large-sized and slowly changing objects (i.e., memory pages) are asynchronously copied (?) during runtime.
+* Large-sized and slowly changing objects (e.g., memory pages) are asynchronously copied (e.g., copy-on-write) during runtime.
 * Objects that can be rebuilt (e.g., page tables) are not included in the checkpoint, which trades restore time for faster checkpointing.

 > **Implementation Detail**: capability object root (ORoot)